dragosguta/starterbook/README.md

 ## How to use this

 Feel free to clone this repository and use it as a starter for React based libraries.

-Alternatively, if you'd like to use the components, you can also `npm install` and then `npm run build` the library and import each component individually.